carlsborg/rcviz/README.md

 3. Render the recursion with
 > callgraph.render("outfile.png")

 The output file type is derived from the file name.
-Supported types include .dot (graphviz dot file), .png (png image), .svg (vector graphic)
+Supported types include .dot (graphviz dot file), .png (png image), .svg (vector graphic).
+No params writes to out.svg

-## example
+## Example

-Output for recursive Fibonacci function and for a Recursive Descent parse can be found on this [blog post](https://zvzzt.wordpress.com/2014/05/03/python-recursion-visualization-with-rcviz)
+Output for recursive Fibonacci function and for a Recursive Descent parse can be found in the ./examples folder and on this [blog post](https://zvzzt.wordpress.com/2014/05/03/python-recursion-visualization-with-rcviz) and